-If you have been pulled over under suspicion of DWI and you refuse to partake in testing, you may be subject to administrative license suspension.
-This type of license suspension takes placewhen drivers refuse field sobriety testing, and it is effective immediately upon your refusal.
-According to the Texas Transportation Code Section 724.035,a first DWI test refusal can result in up to 180 days of driver’s license suspension.
+If you have been pulled over under suspicion of DWI and refuse to partake in testing, you may be subject to administrative license suspension.
+This type of license suspension takes place when drivers refuse field sobriety testing, and it is effective immediately upon your refusal.
+According to the Texas Transportation Code Section 724.035, a first DWI test refusal can result in up to 180 days of driver’s license suspension.

 Denton Commercial Driver’s License Suspensions

-Denton takes commercial driving DWIs extremely serious.
-If an individual is a commercial driver and possess a CDL (commercial driver’s license), this means that the penalties of a DWI conviction could windup being much more drastic than one would ever expect.
+Denton takes commercial driving DWIs extremely seriously.
+If an individual is a commercial driver and possesses a CDL (commercial driver’s license), this means that the penalties of a DWI conviction could wind up being much more drastic than one would ever expect.

 Juvenile DWI License Suspension In Denton

 If an individual under the age of 21 is convicted of a DWI offense, they may face a license suspension lasting up to one year, per Texas Transportation Code 521.342.
 In addition to this, Texas Trans.
 Code Section § 524.022 states that an individual under 21 is also subject to an automatic administrative license suspension if they have any detectable amount of alcohol in their system, even if they comply with law enforcement field sobriety testing.